YinHK-gameDev/unity-learn/scripting cheestsheet/object pooling.md

 - **InitializeObjectPool** - pre-instantiate the object & set them inactive, add them into the pool
 - **GetObjectFromPool**
 - **ReturnObjectToPool**
-- Using Object Pooling methods in the script
+- Give reference to the Objectpooling class you created, using Object Pooling methods in other script

 Eg: \